 Today, we’re talking about how to reuse greetings cards!
 Often, greeting cards are pretty and sometimes even handmade and they are just far too nice to drop in the recycling bin.
 Thanks to these top greeting card recycling tips, you can make the most of those gorgeous handmade cards you receive for any occasion this year.
 Here are five fun recycling crafts to help you reuse greeting cards.

-Make a Valentine’s Wreath – We love this idea we spotted via Pinterest – and it couldn’t be simpler.
-With a little bit of patience and plenty of red and pink coloured greetings cards, you can make a lovely decorative item for your home ahead of Valentine’s Day.
+We love this idea we spotted via Pinterest – and it couldn’t be simpler.
+With a little bit of patience and plenty of red and pink colored greetings cards, you can make a lovely decorative item for your home ahead of Valentine’s Day.
 February 14 will no doubt be here before you know it as well, so get creative as early as possible and see what you can come up with.

-Make Postcards – Want to send your friends and family a friendly note out of the blue?
-Hang onto your old birthday cards and magically transform them into quirky postcards, adding a handwritten note and popping in the post.
+Want to send your friends and family a friendly note out of the blue?
+Hang onto your old birthday cards and magically transform them into quirky postcards.
+All you have to do is cut off the used 2nd page and then add a handwritten note to the back of the image and pop in the post!

+I hope you enjoyed these ideas for how to reuse your greeting cards.
 Do you enjoy eco-friendly crafts?
 Do you like these ideas for reusing greeting cards?
 Which is your favorite?
-We’d love to hear some of your card reuse ideas too!
+We’d love to hear some of your card reuse ideas too.
 Let us know how you get creative and reuse old cards!
+Share you pics @familyfocusblog!